Funds for cannabis testing still on El Paso budget for 2022, public hearing on tax rate set for Tuesday

 EL PASO, Texas (KTSM) — Budget season is nearly complete and a $72,000 request from the El Paso Police Department for cannabis testing remains on the table for next year’s expenses.

-The El Paso City Council is set to hold a public hearing for the tax rate on Tuesday morning, which can be viewed at 9 a.m on the city’s YouTube channel.
-Members of the public can still sign-up to share their thoughts and comments on the 2022 budget on the city’s website.
+The El Paso City Council is set to hold a public hearing for the tax rate on Tuesday morning, which can be viewed at 9 a.m in the player below.
+Members of the public can sign up to share their thoughts and comments on the 2022 budget on the city’s website.

 Earlier this year, the EPPD introduced a proposal for $72,000 in additional funding to cover the costs of testing for THC.
 Police officials say the request is in response to a letter from the El Paso County District Attorney’s Office requiring testing to pursue all marijuana cases.

-“The reason why they’re doing this is because it doesn’t fund them to test misdemeanor amounts of marijuana, right now, the state is only funding to test felony amounts of flower.
-They can’t even test concentrates right now,” said Colt DeMorris, the executive director of El Paso NORML, a local chapter of the National Organization for the Reform of Marijuana Laws, which advocates for the reformation of marijuana laws.
+“The reason why they’re doing this is because it doesn’t fund them to test misdemeanor amounts of marijuana.
+Right now, the state is only funding to test felony amounts of flower.
+They can’t even test concentrates right now,” said Colt DeMorris, executive director of El Paso NORML, a local chapter of the National Organization for the Reform of Marijuana Laws, which advocates for the reformation of marijuana laws.

 Though most major cities and counties in Texas have adopted more lenient practices on low-level marijuana cases, El Paso has continued a more hardline approach, despite the City Council adopting a “cite and release” approach to misdemeanor levels of marijuana possession.